Candas1/Arduino-FOC/src/current_sense/hardware_specific/stm32/README.md

 The driver was written in a mostly STM family agnotic way, but it wasn't tested on other STM families.<BR>
 There are few things to be checked when extending it:
-- For STM families without Injected ADC (C0 F0 G0 L0 WL), DMA is not yet implemented
+- For STM families without Injected ADC (C0 F0 G0 L0 WL), DMA with interrupt is not yet implemented
 - DMA can have different implementation for each STM family (Instance/channel/stream/request)
 - For the ADC interrupts, there can be different IRQs and IRQ Handlers